anisbensaid/3d-tubes/README.md

 # 3d-tubes
-Create and generate 3d tube with a tube holder.
+Generate 3d tube with their holder.
 The tubes can be filled with materials with a certain porosity.